pawel-wojtyczka/ShopListeo/.ai/tech-stack.md

 - **Github Actions**: Used to create CI/CD pipelines.
 - **DigitalOcean**: Hosts the application using Docker containers.

+### Testing
+- **Vitest**: A blazing fast unit testing framework that replaces Jest, providing a better developer experience with features like watch mode and UI.
+- **React Testing Library**: Utilities for testing React components in a way that simulates user behavior.
+- **Playwright**: End-to-end testing framework for testing web applications across all modern browsers.
+- **MSW (Mock Service Worker)**: API mocking library that intercepts requests for testing isolated components.
+- **Storybook**: Tool for developing and testing UI components in isolation.
+- **Lighthouse CI**: Tool for measuring web performance metrics.
+- **Axe**: Automated tool for testing accessibility compliance.

 ## 4. Getting Started Locally
 ### Prerequisites
 - Node.js v22.14.0 (as specified in the `.nvmrc` file)